antleaf/doapr/webroot/content/repositories/agrirxiv.md

 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting: Within 72h
 repository_url: https://agrirxiv.org/
+user_committees: |-
-user_committees: 'Yes advisory board is made up of active researchers and users    Renewal of membership is based on regular discussion and confirmation of commitment'
+  Yes advisory board is made up of active researchers and users.

+  Renewal of membership is based on regular discussion and confirmation of commitment
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The